 Great! you’re all signed in.
 Click to download your resource.Download

 I love using quotes.
 There is just something about them, the way they are written, the strength of few words so succinctly combined.
-Quotes make the reader think, not only about the words, but about the source.
+Quotes make the reader think not only about the words but about the source.
 They are simple phrases that pack a punch!
-I love to include them under the signature of my email, scrawled across the board, or branded to the bottom of my parent communications.
+I love to include them under the signature of my email, scrawled across the board, or branded on the bottom of my parent communications.

 1. “Imagination is more important than knowledge.” – Albert Einstein